 We currently have over 40 Ecuadorian students at Glasgow, studying a range of programmes at undergraduate and postgraduate level.
 To further build the relationship between Glasgow and Ecuador, the University is currently working with SENESCYT to develop an agreement to offer discounts on tuition fees for students receiving SENESCYT support.
 In addition to a wealth of events held by our International Student Support team, our Ecuadorian students are also invited to join the University’s Hispanic Society.

-The University will consider students who have gained the Ecuadorian high school diploma (Bachillerato) for admission into Glasgow’s foundation programme which is run by the Glasgow International College.
+The University will consider students who have gained the Ecuadorian high school diploma (Bachillerato) for admission into our foundation programme at Glasgow International College.
 On successful completion of the foundation programme you will progress into Year two of the main undergraduate Bachelor’s Degree.

 For Masters degrees we are looking for a minimum 14 out of 20 in a relevant subject area.